diogommpr/PORDATA-data-integration-analysis/README.md

    - Cleaned datasets will be saved in `data/processed/`.
 3. Open `02_analysis.ipynb` and run all cells:
    - Analyses and plots will be generated from the processed CSVs.
-4. All paths are **relative**, so the notebooks can be run from any machine without changing absolute paths.
+4. All paths are **relative**, so the notebooks can be run without changing absolute paths.